buildar/awe.js/README.md

 What is awe.js?
 ---------------
-It quickest and easiest way to create Augmented Web applications.
+It's the quickest and easiest way to create Augmented Web applications.

 Checkout our first quick demo on youtube http://youtu.be/OJHgBSRJNJY